 With limited space, which one should you include?

 The answer isn’t always straightforward, so let’s break it down.

 You can test this out quickly by going to the app store of your choice.
-Search for “garden” and observe the top ten results; then type “gardens” and do the same thing.
+Search for “puzzle game” and observe the top results; then type “puzzle games” and do the same thing.
 The results change, right?
 You may not notice any of the same results.
 The same holds true for languages other than English, as well.